 Library membership may be required in order to participate in some of the activities and programs.
 Library Programs are subject to change without prior written notice.

 When the staff is available, the MCL sends volunteers to elementary schools to read to children in their classroom.
-Teachers and principals interested in having a reader from the MCL visit their school please call the library.
+Teachers and principals interested in having a reader from the MCL visit their school click on the Reading in Schools heading above.

 Special Reading Activities and Workshops at the Library